FriedRonaldo/Primitives-PS/README.md

 ## How to Run (Quick Start)

 __Pretraining__
-To change the type of the pretraining dataset, comment out ant in these lines: [lines](https://github.com/FriedRonaldo/Primitives-PS/blob/main/pretrain/noise_dataset.py#L227).
+To change the type of the pretraining dataset, comment out ant in these [lines](https://github.com/FriedRonaldo/Primitives-PS/blob/main/pretrain/noise_dataset.py#L227).

 The file "noise.zip" is not required.
 (Just running the script will work well.)
 ```